 Space clusters are accelerating

-The UKRI site at Harwell is the biggest space campus in the UK.
-The big enabling infrastructure for space is here.
+The Harwell Campus is the biggest cluster of space organisations in the UK.

-Later this year, we’ll be opening the National Satellite Test Facility at RAL Space in Oxfordshire.
+Later this year, we’ll be opening the National Satellite Test Facility at RAL Space on the campus.
 It will be one of the leading satellite test facilities in Europe.
-The scale is incredible – two vast clean rooms to enable the testing of the very largest satellites.
+The scale is incredible – vast clean rooms and equipment to enable the testing of large satellites.

-Over the past years, we have seen a real acceleration of the Harwell cluster model.
-This started with underpinning facilities, that can only be delivered at national level.
+We have seen a real acceleration of the Harwell cluster model.
+This started with underpinning facilities, like those at RAL Space, that can only be delivered at national level.
 This infrastructure first attracts a few innovative businesses.
 More businesses come because there’s a large company they want to work with, and the cluster of businesses grows and grows.

-We now have more than 100 high-technology space businesses at our Harwell campus.
+We now have more than 100 high-technology space businesses at the Harwell Campus.

-We have started a space cluster at Daresbury in the north-west.
-The space sector in Scotland is extremely strong not only at STFC’s UK Astronomy Technology Centre in Edinburgh but also working with partners and private companies.
-We are also working closely with universities.
-A good example is Leicester.
-It’s on a different scale, but also very impressive.
+We have started a space cluster at Daresbury in the North-West of England.
+The space sector in Scotland is extremely strong not only at STFC’s UK Astronomy Technology Centre in Edinburgh but we are also working with partners and private companies.

 Championing the space sector